awalker/dotfiles/README.md

 - [ ] Setup for Android dev
 - [ ] Install micro (maybe?)
 - [ ] Maybe create an option for emulation
+- [ ] Manjaro desn't have unzip installed so the fnm install fails

 ### Windows